maxaeon/MyDogHealth/README.md

 Step 3.
 Import <a href="https://github.com/maxaeon/MyDogHealth/blob/maxaeon-CR/db/myschema.sql">the myschema db file</a> to phpMyAdmin <br>
   make sure MyUser has full privileges for the myschema database<br><br>
 Step 4.
 Download repository files to c:/ > XAMPP > htdocs<br><br>
 Step 5.
-Run localhost/welcome.php <br>Note: login feature is currently non-functional.
+Run <a href="http://localhost/">localhost/welcome.php</a> <br>Note: login/logout, update, and delete features are currently non-functional<br>Database information can be edited and deleted through <a href="http://localhost/phpmyadmin/index.php">phpMyAdmin</a>

 ## Credits
 This project was created by Max, Feroz, Kamal, and Chris.